JTX Cyclo 6 Review

 The belt driven flywheel weighs in at a hefty 22kg and provides an incredibly smooth and balanced ride.
 There is an easy to use dial to adjust magnetic resistance and there are infinite levels of resistance with this bike so you will never max out the difficulty level.

 The Cyclo 6 has an on-board computer as you might expect and although the display is a little on the simplistic side, the technology sitting behind it is not.
 You get the standard data displayed such as time, calories burned, distance etc. but you also get crucial heart rate data.
-Most spin bikes include the built-in handlebar pulse rate sensors (as does the Cyclo 6) but JTX go one further again by including a Polar heart rate strap with this bike – this data is then beamed to the LCD display to help you monitor your heart rate and train within the optimal range.
+Most spin bikes include the built-in handlebar pulse rate sensors (as does the Cyclo 6) but JTX go one further again by making it compaitable with a Polar heart rate strap – this data is then beamed to the LCD display to help you monitor your heart rate and train within the optimal range.
 It’s not entirely needed but it if target heart rate zone training is your thing then this is the best way to do it.

 When it comes to seats and pedals it is worth doing your research if looking to purchase a new bike – this is just as true with indoor studio cycles and luckily the padded seat on this model is very comfortable and more impressively the pedals are dual sided with SPD clips on one side and standard pedals the other.
 This is a nice touch and means this bike is ideal for experienced and beginner users right out of the box!